moorepants/dissertation/systemidentification.rst

 speed by almost 2 m/s.
 The identified caster mode is much faster than the one predicted by the Whipple model.

+.. todo:: Give refernce to the chapter explaining the arm modes and be careful about calling it the weave mode.
+The oscillatary weave mode is always stable.
+Use osciallotary as an adverb.
+Referecne page 66.

 .. _figAARloc:

 .. figure:: figures/systemidentification/A-A-rlocus.*